wwjjbb/airplane-mode/readme.txt

     * ON changes the config file to be /etc/rfkill, which is writable by root.
 Otherwise its ~/.config/rfkill for a user.

-Windows:
+Setup For Testing:

 * Console, at the top of the build directory
   * as root if using the default install prefix or System Bus
-  * run the "ninja -v install" command from here
+  * run the "meson install" command from here
-    * the -v shows where the files are installed, which helps setting up the other windows.
-  * if root, sometimes need to run "chmod you:you -R ../build" if the build can't write its files here.
+  * if root, if you accidentally compile something, the normal user won't be able to compile next time.
+Run "chmod you:you -R ../build" to assign the build files back to the normal user.

 * Qtcreator with project opened
   * think/fiddle/build